escodebar/trainings/slides.md

 * Guidelines for commit messages exist
 * Title as short as possible and in imperative mode
 * One empty line after the commit title
-* Describe WHY you are doing the change (WHAT is described in the code)
+* Describe WHAT and WHY you are doing the change (HOW is described in the code)
-* If you need to describe the what, you should probably rethink your code
+* If you need to describe the how, you should probably rethink your code
 * If a commit is not complete, you might want to stash the changes instead or the title can be provided with a [WIP]
-* If you have a test driven workflow, you may commit the test first and then the rest
+* If you have a test driven workflow, you may commit the test first and then the rest, but then mark, the test as expected to fail

 ---

 ## Save the changes

-Commit the changes to the repository running:
+Commit the changes to the repository
 ```shell
 $ git commit -m 'Describe the training'
 [master (root-commit) 78d7aa6] Describe the training